WennderSantos/wenndersantos.github.io/_posts/2017-03-09-the-reasons-i-did-not-pass-the-on-pluralsight-audition.md

 The process starts when you apply yourself to become an author on this [link](https://www.pluralsight.com/teach).
 To apply yourself is very simple, just fill the form.
 You need to inform the content audience of the course you are thinking about.
 I didn't like the content audience part, because the topics are too much generic.

-After two days, someone from PluralSight sent me an email telling me that the content audience that I had informed on the form had already a lot of good courses and authors.
-I replied the email tell them what the specific content of the course that I wanted to publish.
-After that, they become interested in my course.
+After a couple of days, someone from pluralsight sent me an email saying that the type of content that I chose had already too many authors and good courses.
+I replied the email explaining more specifically about what I wanted to say.
+After that, they were interested on my course.

 If PluralSight has interest in your content, the conversation will continue.
 They are very attentive and the process is very professional.